markrebec/zuul/README.md

     admin = Role.create(:slug => 'admin', :level => 100)
     manager = Role.create(:slug => 'manager', :level => 70)
     employee = Role.create(:slug => 'employee', :level => 60)
-    user = Role.create(:slug => 'user', :level => 50)

 You would then assign those roles, also within a global context, to the user accounts for employees of the company and either allow or deny them various abilities around the site based on those roles.
 Engineers and officers could have the 'admin' role and be able to change settings that control the applications behavior, 'managers' might be allowed to pull reports for various departments, and an 'employee' might be given some other abilities beyond those of normal users.

+You can assign roles within a global context like this:

+    user = User.find(1)
+    user.assign_role(:admin)

+And you can check for roles using the `has_role?` method:

+    user.has_role?(:admin)  # => true

 These same roles could also be used within a context to give users special abilities.
 For example, you might assign the role of 'admin' within the context of the `Publisher` class to some of your employee users:

-    mark = User.find(1)
+    bob = User.find(1)
-    mark.assign_role(:admin, Publisher)
+    bob.assign_role(:admin, Publisher)   # this would make the user an admin for publishers, but not a global admin

 Then you could allow any users possessing that global 'admin' role, **but assigned within the `Publisher` context,** the ability to edit, update, destroy, etc. for any and all individual publishers.
 This user **would not** possess the global admin abilities mentioned above (unless you also separately assign the admin role within a global context).
 You'd check if a user possesses the role by passing the context in as well:

-    mark.has_role?(:admin, Publisher)
+    bob.has_role?(:admin)                 # => false (bob is a publisher admin, but not a global admin) bob.has_role?(:admin, Publisher)      # => true
+    user.has_role?(:admin, Publisher)     # => true (because this user has the global admin role and it bubbles up the chain)

-By default Zuul does not force the use provided context, but instead bubbles up the chain when looking for roles/permissions (see the section below for details on how the chain behaves when forcing context or not).
+By default Zuul does not force the use of the provided context, but instead bubbles up the chain when looking for roles/permissions.
 In this example, if a user possesses the global admin role assigned within a global context, they would also be allowed the same abilities as the `Publisher` admin.
+In other words, the above call to `has_role?` would return true if the user is assigned the 'admin' role in a `Publisher` context **or** a global context.

 However if you were to tell Zuul to force the context, it would not look up the chain and the user would be required to possess the admin role within the `Publisher` context or they would not be allowed.
 If you wanted **only** users who possessed the admin role within the `Publisher` context, and did not want to include global admins, you can force the context like this:

+    # passing true for force_context
+    user.has_role?(:admin, Publisher, true)   # => false (this user does not possess the role within the context) bob.has_role?(:admin, Publisher, true)    # => false (this also fails because by default it wants the role to be DEFINED AND ASSIGNED within the forced context)

+The catch here though, is that forcing the context for the role check will also force the context for the lookup of the role by slug.
+Since our admin role is **defined** in the global context, this lookup will fail before we even check the role against the subject (even though it is **assigned** to bob within the forced `Publisher` context).
+In order for this to work using a slug, the admin role would have to be both defined and assigned in the `Publisher` context.

+You can however work around this by passing a role or permission object instead of a slug to pretty much all the authorization methods.
+So for our previous example to work *using the global roles defined in our example and assigned within the `Publisher` context*, we'd actually want to do this:

+    global_admin = Role.find(1)   # this would be our global admin role
+    bob.has_role?(global_admin, Publisher, true)   # => true (because the role is provided so there is no lookup by slug, and it is assigned within the context being forced)

+Otherwise you can break out your role definitions by context and create a separate publisher admin role:

+    publisher_admin = Role.create(:slug => 'admin', :level => 100, :context => Publisher)
+    bob.assign_role(:admin, Publisher)
+    bob.has_role?(:admin, Publisher, true)  # => true

+A few more examples should help clarify:

+    # this is our global admin role
+    global_admin = Role.create(:slug => 'admin', :level => 100)
+    # this is our publisher admin role
+    publisher_admin = Role.create(:slug => 'admin', :level => 100, :context => Publisher)

+    user = User.find(1)

+    user.assign_role(:admin)                        # this will use the global context, so it will find the global_admin role and assign it within the global context user.has_role?(:admin)                          # => true
+    user.has_role?(:admin, Publisher)               # => true (it bubbles up the context chain for the lookup and the match) user.has_role?(:admin, Publisher, true)         # => false (since we're forcing context, it finds the publisher_admin role and can't make a match) user.remove_role(:admin)

+    user.assign_role(:admin, Publisher)             # this will find the publisher_admin role and assign it within the Publisher context user.has_role?(:admin)                          # => false (the user is not a global admin) user.has_role?(:admin, Publisher)               # => true
-    mark.has_role?(:admin, Publisher, true) # passing true for the force_context argument
+    user.has_role?(:admin, Publisher, true)         # => true (the role is defined and assigned within the forced context, so it matches) user.remove_role(:admin, Publisher)

+    # use the global role, but assign it within the Publisher context, and force the context for the match
+    user.assign_role(global_admin, Publisher)       # this assigns the global_admin role within the assigned context of Publisher user.has_role?(:admin)                          # => false (the global_admin role is looked up, but the user is not assigned the role in a global context) user.has_role?(:admin, Publisher)               # => false (even though we're not forcing context here, because a Publisher admin role exists, that one is preferred over the global admin role in the lookup) user.has_role?(global_admin, Publisher)         # => true (using the actual role object means the context is only used to match the role since it doesn't have to be looked up) user.has_role?(:admin, Publisher, true)         # => false (the Publisher admin role is preferred in the lookup and no match is made) user.has_role?(global_admin, Publisher, true)   # => true (since we provide the role object there is no lookup, and since the role we provided is assigned within the force context of Publisher, there is a match)

+Now, to get back to our publishing example.

 A user may also be assigned one of these global roles **within the context of a specific publisher**.
 Part of the requirements for your application might be for a new user to either create or join a publisher organization when they first sign up.
 When creating that publisher organization the user should be assigned as an 'admin' **just for that publisher**.
 Publisher admins would have the ability to invite or remove users as collaborators for their publisher, edit any of the publisher profile information or series or book content, etc. **but not edit any other publisher's info/content**.